-- 2.9.1 The Council has delegated the appointment and dismissal of the Chief Executive, Corporate Directors, Monitoring Officer and Chief Financial Officer, collectively referred to as 'senior officers' to the Employment Committee.
-The Committee is also responsible for the appointment of officers to the statutory roles of Director of Children's Services, Director of Adult Services and Director of Public Health and Wellbeing.
-The Chief Executive and other senior officers may appoint and dismiss directors reporting to them in accordance with the Council's procedures. - 2.9.2 When recruiting to all chief officer posts the Council is required to comply with the statutory requirement that no appointment or dismissal (including dismissal by reason of redundancy) may proceed until all cabinet members have been notified of the proposed appointment or dismissal to allow them the opportunity to object.
-Where the Committee is appointing or dismissing the Chief Executive, the Monitoring Officer or the Director of Financial Resources, the Full Council must also approve the appointment or dismissal before an offer of appointment is made or notice of dismissal is given.
+- 2.9.1 The council has delegated the appointment and dismissal of the Chief Executive and Director of Resources (Head of Paid Service and Chief Financial Officer), Executive Directors, and the Monitoring Officer, collectively referred to as 'senior officers', to the Employment Committee.
+The committee is also responsible for the appointment of Directors who hold the statutory responsibilities for Children's Services (the Executive Director of Education and Children's Services), Adult Services (the Executive Director of Adult Services and Health and Wellbeing) and Public Health (the Director of Public Health). - 2.9.2 When recruiting to all chief officer posts the council is required to comply with the statutory requirement that no appointment or dismissal (including dismissal by reason of redundancy) may proceed until all cabinet members have been notified of the proposed appointment or dismissal to allow them the opportunity to object.
+Where the committee is appointing or dismissing the Head of Paid Service, the Monitoring Officer or the Chief Financial Officer, the Full Council must also approve the appointment or dismissal before an offer of appointment is made or notice of dismissal is given. - 2.9.3 Remuneration on appointment is determined by the committee at a scale point within the evaluated grade for the post, having regard to the qualifications and experience of the successful candidate.
+The committee has further discretion to agree the payment of an additional market supplement, where appropriate. - 2.9.4 Relocation allowances paid to chief officers are in accordance with the council's relocation allowances scheme which applies to permanent employees (and fixed term appointments of two years or more) who are appointed as a result of external advertisement, and who are obliged to relocate their place of residence as a direct result of taking up their initial appointment with the council.

-- 2.9.3 Remuneration on appointment is fixed by the Employment Committee at a scale point within the evaluated grade for the post, having regard to the qualifications and experience of the successful candidate. - 2.9.4 Relocation allowances paid to chief officers are in accordance with the Council's Relocation Allowances scheme which applies to permanent employees (and fixed term appointments of two years or more) who are appointed as a result of external advertisement, and who are obliged to relocate their place of residence as a direct result of taking up their initial appointment with the Council.
-The maximum amount payable under the Relocation Scheme is £6,726 net of VAT (as at 1 April 2016) plus an additional discretionary element of £2,000 is payable in exceptional circumstances.
-The Employment Committee have further discretion to agree to relocation allowances outside the provisions of the Relocation Scheme where they consider this to be reasonable and appropriate. - 2.9.5 Where the Council is unable to recruit chief officers, or there is a need for interim support to provide cover for a substantive chief officer post, the Council will, where necessary, consider engaging individuals under a 'contract for service'.
-These will be sourced through an appropriate procurement process ensuring that the Council is able to demonstrate the maximum value for money benefits from competition in securing the relevant service.
-In making such assessments it should be noted that in respect of such engagements the Council is not required to make either pension or national insurance contributions for such individuals.
-If a worker uses an intermediary personal service company for assessing their tax and national insurance liability under the IR35 rules, responsibility for this will pass to the Council, along with responsibility for deducting and paying the correct tax, under new Government reforms from April 2017.

-2.10 Payments on Termination of Employment

-2.10.1 The Council's policies in relation to redundancy payments and early retirement are set out respectively within its Employer Discretions Policy, Redundancy Payments Scheme, Early Retirement and Business Efficiency (Early Retirement) Policies.
-The Council's policy in relation to payments on termination is as summarised below:
+The maximum amount payable under the relocation scheme is £7,177 net of VAT (as at 1 April 2018) plus an additional discretionary element of £2,000 is payable in exceptional circumstances.
+The Employment Committee has further discretion to agree to relocation allowances outside the provisions of the relocation scheme where they consider this to be reasonable and appropriate.

+- 2.9.5 Where the council is unable to recruit chief officers, or there is a need for interim support to provide cover for a substantive chief officer post, the council will, where necessary, consider engaging individuals under a 'contract for service'.
+These will be sourced through an appropriate procurement process ensuring that the council is able to demonstrate the maximum value for money benefits from competition in securing the relevant service.
+In making such assessments it should be noted that in respect of such engagements the council is not required to make either pension or national insurance contributions for such individuals.
+The posts of Director of Growth, Environment and Planning, and Director of Highways and Transport, are currently being covered by interims on this basis, pending a permanent appointment being made to both roles.
+If an interim worker uses an intermediary personal service company the council is responsible for assessing their tax and national insurance liability under the IR35 rules, alongside deducting and paying the correct tax. - 2.10 Payments on Termination of Employment - 2.10.1 The council's policies in relation to redundancy payments and early retirement are set out respectively within its Employer Discretions Policy, Redundancy Payments Scheme, Early Retirement and Business Efficiency (Early Retirement) Policies.
+The council's policy in relation to payments on termination is as summarised below: